antoniodagnino/Oil-Gas-Drilling-Activity-Prediction/README.md

     - Evaluation Measures
     - Refit the model with 100% of data and make REAL Forecasting
  - Create ARIMA model with Gas dataframe to predict Gas Rig Count

+3.4 Data Modeling - Holt-Winters
+- Import dataset and resample to monthly data
+- Use oil dataset to predict oil rig count:
+    - Train/test split
+    - Create Exponential Smoothing model and fit with data
+    - Generate Forecast and compare against Test set
+    - Evaluation Measures
+    - Refit the model with 100% of data and make REAL Forecasting
+ - Create Exponential Smoothing model with Gas dataframe to predict Gas Rig Count